-Whereas Juan Nepomuceno Seguin escaped the fate of the other defenders of the Alamo because Colonel William B.
+Whereas Juan Nepomuceno Seguin escaped the fate of the other defenders of the Alamo because Colonel William B. Travis sent him on an urgent mission to the town of Goliad to seek reinforcements from Colonel James W. Fannin on March 5, 1836, the day before the fall of the Alamo;

-Travis sent him on an urgent mission to the town of Goliad to seek reinforcements from Colonel James W. Fannin on March 5, 1836, the day before the fall of the Alamo;
+Whereas Juan Nepomuceno Seguin, upon hearing of the fall of the Alamo, promptly raised a new company for the defense of Texas, and joined forces with General Sam

-Whereas Juan Nepomuceno Seguin, upon hearing of the fall of the Alamo, promptly raised a new company for the defense of Texas, and joined forces with General Sam Houston, commander of the remaining Texas volunteer army;
+Houston, commander of the remaining Texas volunteer army;

-Whereas Juan Nepomuceno Seguin was among the 750 Texans who defeated 1,500 soldiers of the Mexican Army near the confluence of Buffalo Bayou and the San Jacinto River, which led to the establishment of the Republic of Texas and, later, statehood for Texas;
+Whereas Juan Nepomuceno Seguin was among the 750 Texans who defeated 1,500 soldiers of the Mexican Army in the Battle of San Jacinto, which led to the establishment of the Republic of Texas and, later, statehood for Texas;